tail-unica/hopwise/docs/source/get_started/datasets/dataset_download.rst

 Dataset Download
 ================================

+**hopwise provides 4 more datasets in addition to the set of downloadable datasets provided by Recbole.**

 In RecBole, they have collected and released 28 commonly-used publiced dataset (detailed as `Dataset List </dataset_list.html>`_).
 Users can freely download these datasets in the following three ways: